 Small business owners may be required to pay estimated taxes throughout the year if they expect to owe at least $1,000 in federal income tax for the year.
 Underpay, or miss an estimated tax payment, and you could have to pay penalties plus interest.

 To avoid this tax mistake, your bookkeeper or accountant can help you determine how much your quarterly tax payments are.
 You can also use the Form 1040-ES worksheet to figure out how much you owe.

 Depending on where you live, you may have to pay estimated state income taxes as well.
 Fortunately, you may be able to make both federal and state estimated tax payments online.

-Filing your annual tax return on time can help you avoid a penalty and save you money.
-You should do this even if you can’t afford to pay your taxes (here’s what to do in that scenario).
+Want to avoid the small business tax issues that could arise from this?
+File your annual tax return on time.
+Doing so can help you avoid a penalty and save you money.
+You should do this even if you can’t afford to pay your taxes.
 You may still have to pay penalties and interest for paying your taxes late, but at least you’ll minimize how much extra you owe.

 Funding Circle believes informed consumers are better consumers.
 We strive to provide informative and educational content useful for you and your business.
 However, please note that tax laws and regulations are complex and subject to change.
 We strongly recommend consulting your financial or tax professional regarding your specific circumstances.